Itsfoss0/90-days-of-web/day05/README.md

 In our [previous](../day04) session, we talked a little bit about hosting, the different hosting options, the pros and cons of each option.

 ## Intro
+HTML, short for Hyper Text Markup Language is a markup language used to structure websties.
 In this session, we will have a high level overview of HTML and its basic syntax

 Take a look at the following resources